Gold prices slip in Baghdad and Erbil - Shafaq News

 Shafaq News- Baghdad/ Erbil

-Gold prices fell Monday in Baghdad and Erbil markets, hovering around the million-dinar mark, according to a Shafaq News market survey.
+Gold prices fell Saturday in Baghdad and Erbil markets, hovering below the million-dinar mark, according to Shafaq News market survey.

-On Baghdad's Al-Nahr Street, wholesale markets recorded a selling price of 1.010 million IQD per mithqal (equivalent to five grams) for 21-carat Gulf, Turkish, and European gold, with a buying price of 1.060 million IQD, down from 1.017 million IQD the previous session.
+On Baghdad's Al-Nahr Street, wholesale markets recorded a selling price of 982,000 IQD per mithqal (equivalent to five grams) for 21-carat Gulf, Turkish, and European gold, with a buying price of 978,000 IQD, down from the previous session's 1.012 million IQD.